hef/waveform/README.markdown

-waveform
+Waveform
 ========

-waveform Generator for logisim logs
+Waveform generator for logisim logs.

 purpose:
 --------
 CS266 at UIC has most students use [hades](http://tams-www.informatik.uni-hamburg.de/applets/hades/html/) to complete the projects.
-The long and short of it is that The software kind of sucks[1].
+The long and short of it is that The software kind of sucks **.

 I decideded to use [logisim](http://ozark.hendrix.edu/~burch/logisim/) insead.